sharetribe/ftw-daily/docs/search-filters.md

 # Search filters

 The search experience can be improved by adding search filters to narrow down the results.
-The filters rely on listing's indexed public data.
+The filters rely on listing's indexed data.

 ## Filter types